DR CINDY LYSTAD

 MIA BALDACCI

-Program Director - Secondary School-Age, Englewood
+Program Director - Aspen Program, Englewood

 Mia joined TJS in May 2019 as a BCBA/Behavior Specialist in the Transition program.
 Since then, Mia worked across classrooms and programs as a BCBA before recently accepting a Program Director position of the Secondary School Age Program in Englewood, Colorado.
 Prior to TJS, Mia worked as a BCBA and Clinical Supervisor, providing ABA services in family homes and center-based settings and supervising teams of BCBAs.
 Mia moved to Denver from Chicago, Illinois in 2016.